 The CAS supports and fosters the growth and development of both LPN and CNA staff.
 Inherent in the CAS is recognition and reward for staff who contribute to the St. Ann’s mission by providing person-centered care.

 A structured sequence of levels for progression, the Career Advancement System gives staff members an opportunity to demonstrate competence and a readiness to take on new responsibilities.

-For more information, please reach out to Elizabeth Tomaszczuk at ETomaszczuk@MyStAnns.com
+For more information, please reach out to Cindy Lovetro at CLovetro@MyStAnns.com

 St. Ann’s Community is committed to being a good neighbor.
 We have been blessed with generous support from our community and feel the obligation to give back our time, talent and resources.